 How it relates to the Apparel Industry – Local perspective?

 Change in Values – the stringent procurement regulations in importing countries – contributes to the inability of the Bangladesh RMG players to increase prices.

-The Need for Transparency – It’s important for all stakeholders of a business to stay updated regarding important and crucial information.
+The Need for Transparency – All stakeholders of a business need to stay updated regarding important and crucial information.
 This leads to a much smoother workflow allowing businesses to save a considerable amount of money.